comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 4.6.3 The time frame for the graphs shall be able to be changed via a drop down between various different times (eg. 1 year).

 4.7.
-There shall be a input element to change the unit of the temperature between Celsius, Farenheit and Kelvin.4.8.
+There shall be a input element to change the unit of the temperature between Celsius, Farenheit and Kelvin.

+4.8.
 There shall be an input element to search for different locations to view their local weather.

-4.7.
-There shall be a input element to change the unit of the temperature between Celsius, Farenheit and Kelvin.

 ## 5. System architecture
 The system architecture will follow modern techniques for building web sites.
 Specifically the frontend and backend will be divided into their own services.
 The frontend is written in HTML/CSS/JavaScript.
 The CSS framework, Bulma, is being leveraged along with the Nuxt.js, a JavaScript framework built on top of Vue.js.
 The backend will be written in Python and use the Django framework.
 The system gathers information from OpenWeatherMaps API rather building a weather station and collecting our own data.
 The staging site for the backend is Heroku.com and for the frontend it is Netlify.com.
 The production server will be a custom build on a DigitalOcean VPS.
 The database to hold the data gathered from the API is PostgreSQL